profile-sh/docs/projects/gh_workflows_project.md

 Exercise: Create a reusable workflow:

-- create a reusasble workflow rw06_secrets_vars.yml in the repo reusable-workflows
+- create a reusable workflow rw06_secrets_vars.yml in the repo reusable-workflows
 - paste the following content in it and commit:

 {% raw %}